cusyio/Python4DataScience/docs/productive/git/advanced/index.rst

     can lead to problems when managing with Git.
 :doc:`Binärdateien <binary-files>`
     can be configured in Git so that meaningful diffs are displayed.
+:doc:`batch`
+    can process files from a Git repository together.
 :doc:`vs-code/index`
     can use an existing Git installation to provide the corresponding functionalities.